 Read our previous issues

-    We have been producing East Leeds Magazine for over 10 years now and are pleased to make our previous editions available

-    for you to view.
+We have been producing East Leeds Magazine for nearly fifteen years now and are pleased to make our previous editions available for you to view.

 John & Ali

 I don’t know, don’t really care, Let there be songs to fill the air.